 When configuring an RD Session Host desktop, you can specify from which servers it should be published.
 To do so, click the Publish From tab and select the desired servers.

 Desktop - configuring desktop name, size and other properties

-Depending on the desktop type, click the Desktop, Remote PC Desktop, or Virtual Desktop tab to configure the desktop name, description, icon, and resolution.
+Depending on the desktop type, click the Desktop, Remote PC Desktop, or Virtual Desktop tab to configure the desktop name, description, icon, resolution, status, and other settings.